 Some things to note when visiting Marble Mountains that you need to know include:

-• If there are older people in the group, you should use the elevator at gate number 2 to save energy and avoid slippery roads when exploring Thuy Son mountain.
+• If there are older people in the group, you should use the elevator at gate number 2 to save energy and avoid slippery roads when exploring Thuy Son Mountain.

 • To enjoy the full beauty and historical value of Marble Mountains, you can hire a guide or narrator to better understand and love this place.